NatalieJClark/music-web-app-html/README.md

 # Install the virtual browser we will use for testing
 ; playwright install
-# If you have problems with the above, contact your coach

 # Create a test and development database
 ; createdb YOUR_PROJECT_NAME